rxue/learning-dirary/books/programming/practical-coding/code-complete/part-ii-creating-high-quality-code/README.md

 # Chapter 6: Working Classes
 ## 6.4.
 Reasons to Create a Class

+**Streamline parameter passing**

+OWN COMMENT: Same thing as in Refactoring: Improving the Design of Existing Code > Introduce Parameter Object

 **Facilitate reusable code**

 *gold-plating* : creating of functionality that isn't required and that unnecessarily adds complexity